2015 National League Championship Series: Game 4

 By coincidence, the Cubs' 2015 season ended on the same day as the 2015 World Series that was depicted in the 1989 movie Back to the Future Part II.
 In the film, the Cubs swept a fictitious Miami team.
 The actual 2015 World Series saw the Mets lose to the Kansas City Royals in five games, but the Cubs went on to win the next season's edition, defeating the Cleveland Indians in seven.

+This was the only pennant won by a New York City team during the 2010s decade.